QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/tools/impacket.md

 $ pip install .
 ```

-And use a length command to invoke them:
+And use a lengthy command to invoke them:

 ```ps
 $ python /opt/impacket/examples/secretsdump.py [...]